coalsparks/bouncing-balls/README.md

 # bouncing-balls
 A MIT xPro coding boot camp project

+## Installation
+As per our original example, the code is all contained in the HTML document.

 ## Original scope
 The original scope asked us to create a bouncing ball that changed direction on hitting an arbitrarily decided limit.
 The solution provided used a variable to track ball direction, but since I was already tracking velocity, I just made the velocity negative instead.
 Then I went a bit overboard on making it fancy.